Take an additional 10% OFF

 There are a few main brands in inline skates that are far and away the most popular on the market so here we will cover how they generally fit.
 The three most popular skate makers are Rollerblade, K2 and Roces all of which make fantastic skates and all offer a comfortable fit when sized correctly.

-Rollerblade brand skates are going to fit very similar to the same size as your standard athletic shoes.
-This means if you wear a size 9 in your running shoes you will more than likely be happy with a size 9 in a Rollerblade brand skate.
-In my personal experience I have had luck dropping a half size from my standard shoe size to get a more performance fit which leaves little room but excels the power transmission through the skate.
+Rollerblade brand skates are going to fit very similar to the size of your standard athletic shoes.
+If you wear a size 9 in your running shoes you will more than likely be happy with a size 9 in a Rollerblade skate.
+I have had luck dropping a half size from my shoe size to get a more performance fit which leaves little room but excels the power transmission through the skate.
 Dropping into this smaller size is only going to be good for those skating for more fitness than recreational going longer distances and skating more often.

 K2 skates, like Rollerblade, are going to fit similar to your standard shoe size.
 The same size you wear in your everyday athletic shoes is going to be a good indication of the correct size in a K2 skate.
 For a tighter and more athletic fit you can still drop a half size and have a more performance fit that will offer better energy transfer.
 These size recommendations are the same for men’s skates and women’s skates.
 Albeit slightly it has been said that K2 skates run a bit narrower than Rollerblade brand skates but this minimal difference can be made up for by exercising aftermarket fit techniques which we will talk about later in this article.